rorisang123/term-gantt/README.md

 # term-gantt
 ## Description
-THis program displays a gantt chart onto terminal.
+This program displays a gantt chart onto terminal.
 Coded in Python.

 ## Example code
+Download the module and import it into your python file.
+Use the template below to get started.
 ```python
 import gantt